aneeshdurg/aneeshdurg.github.io/_posts/2025/2025-01-29-llvm-spycy.md

 modules to be used as LLVM optimization passes - to produce a proof-of-concept implementation that allows LLVM IR to be queried with [OpenCypher](https://opencypher.org/).
-One notable feature of my implementation is that it operates directly on a LLVM Module instance in an optimization pass - this doesn't matter much since my demo doesn't support modification, but it seems to me that extending it to support modification wouldn't be too much effort.
+One notable feature of my implementation is that it operates directly on a LLVM Module instance in an optimization pass and doesn't copy the IR into some kind of graph format native to an existing engine - this doesn't matter much since my demo doesn't support modification, but it seems to me that extending it to support modification wouldn't be too much effort.

 Here is the full code for my demo: